graphile/postgraphile-lambda-example/README.md

 11. Finally, go to "Actions" again and "Deploy API"
 12. Copy the "Invoke URL" and paste it into your GraphQL client of choice - you can now talk to your Lambda PostGraphile API 😅

+If you want GraphiQL support (STRONGLY DISCOURAGED!
+Use an external GraphQL client such as GraphiQL.app, Altair or GraphQL Playground instead!), then you need to go back to stage 9, and choose 'Create Resource', tick "Configure as a proxy resource", press "Create Resource" and then configure it with the name of your lambda function, you should also change the settings in `src/postgraphileOptions.js` (see comment in that file).

 ## How it works